LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 1. In the Add Knowledge Base window, click **Map Content Metadata** if you haven't already done so.
 2. For **Content Provider**, select the name of your CMS provider.
 If you don't see your provider's name listed, select "Others," and then enter the name.

     If you were able to select your CMS provider's name, this step populates the **Transformation Spec** editor with a vendor-specific, Jolt transformation specification that's designed for the given request (API call).
 This is a pre-built specification for a default data structure.
 You can use the specification as is.
-Alternatively, if you've customized your CMS' data model (e.g., you've added a custom attribute), you can use it as a starter template.
+Alternatively, if you've customized the CMS' data model (e.g., you've added a custom attribute), you can use it as a starter template.

-    If your CMS provider's name wasn't listed, no default specification is provided.
+    If your weren't able to select your CMS provider's name, a default specification isn't available.
 You'll need to write the specification from scratch.

-3. Adjust or write the Jolt transformation spec if needed, using the examples and guidance [here](knowledge-base-cms-knowledge-bases-writing-a-transformation-specification.html).
+3. If needed, adjust or write the Jolt transformation spec using the examples and guidance [here](knowledge-base-cms-knowledge-bases-writing-a-transformation-specification.html).

 4. Click **Test Spec**.